On some of my newer books…

 * * * *

-Here’s a note: I’ve updated this page with some information on a book I published after the one which included the Chilkoot trail image – and 2016 adventure – noted above.
-I published that Some … Adventures in Old Age book in 2020.
-But then in late 2021 I published another book, Will I REALLY live to 120?
+Like last October, 2022, I published On Mystic Christians: (You know, the REAL ones?)
+Before that I published (Some) Adventures in Old Age: Or, “How NICE it was to travel, before COVID,” in May 2021.
+(Including an account of the Chilkoot Trail hike in 2016.)
+Then in November 2021, Will I REALLY live to 120?
 With a telling subtitle, On Turning 70 in 2021 – and Still Thinking “The Best is Yet to Come.”
-It’s about a bet a bet I made with myself.
+About a bet a bet I made with myself.

 The bet is that I might just live to 120, like Moses, with “eye undimmed and vigor unabated.”
-(See Deuteronomy 34:7.)
-To support that bet I’m eating a lot healthier, and exercising like a banshee, including 30-minute sessions of stair-stepping – while wearing a 30-pound weight vest and 10 pounds of ankle weights.
+(Deuteronomy 34:7.)
+To support that bet I’m eating a lot healthier, and exercising like a banshee.
+That includes four 22-minute sessions a week of stair-stepping – wearing a 30-pound vest and 10 pounds of ankle weights.
 Then too, reliable estimates say there will be seven times as many people aged 100 or older.
 “And I plan to be one of them.”

 So get in on the bet.
 Years from now you might look back and see just how this author stayed so fit, cheerful and young at heart.
 Or you might end up saying, “What a dumbass.
 He wasn’t even CLOSE!”
 Either way, it should be interesting.